 - providing opportunities for young people to exchange views with policy makers on global issues;

 - fostering mutual understanding among young people from all over the world through dialogue;

-encouraging young people to volunteer for environmental projects ("green volunteering") and adopt green behaviours (recycling, saving energy, using hybrid vehicles, etc.);
+encouraging young people to volunteer for environmental projects ("green volunteering") and to act green in their everyday life (recycling, saving energy, using hybrid vehicles, etc.);

 promoting entrepreneurship, employment, education, and volunteering opportunities outside Europe;

 - promoting cooperation with and exchanges between youth workers on different continents;